vicke4/digitalgarden/src/site/notes/Entetainment/Tour/andaman.md

 		- For seashore sight seeing
 	- Cove beach for water sport activities.
 	- Island by ferries from Marina park
-		- Rose island
+		- Ross island
 			- Can be explored on foot.
+			- Ruins of British rule.
+			- Deers & Peacocks.
 		- North bay island
-			- Dolphine boat ride.
+			- Dolphine boat ride. (₹900/person)
 				- Not worth it if you are going for snorkeling & scuba diving.
 			- Water activities.
 - Havelock Island (Swaraj dweep)